Karl Juchheim: Post-War period

 After the war, the Juchheims opened their own pastry shop in 1921 in Yokohama with the name E. Juchheim, named after Elise.
 As a pastry chef Karl Juchheim was responsible for the production of the cake and pastries while Elise took care of sales.
 The Great Kantō earthquake of 1 September 1923 destroyed their shop completely.
 The couple then moved to Kobe, borrowed a large sum of money and opened a new store.
 The store was a success and saw growth soon after it opened.

 Death

 Due to the Pacific War, by 1944 the lease to their shop was terminated because production was no longer possible.
 The family then moved into the hotel Rokkōsan, Kobe.
 There, Karl Juchheim died on 14 August 1945, 19 days before the surrender of Japan.
 For cost reasons, his body was cremated.
 His son, Karl-Franz was conscripted into the German army in 1942 and declared dead following the end of the war.
 Subsequently his place and date of death were determined to be 6 May 1945, in Vienna.

 After the war, Elise was expropriated and deported back to Germany by the Supreme Commander for the Allied Powers.
-Elise Juchheim was able return to Japan in 1953.
+Elise Juchheim was able to return to Japan in 1953.
 Both Karl and Elise Juchheim are now buried in a cemetery in Ashiya.